-A successor to Oculus’ original virtual reality headset was finally announced this week at the 2019 Game Developers Conference.
-On Wednesday, March 20, the VR company debuted its newest headset, the Oculus Rift S. Despite its simple name, the headset will offer a number of new features and improvements including an increase in resolution, improved tracking, and a feature called Passthrough Plus.
+A successor to Oculus’ original virtual reality headset was first announced at the 2019 Game Developers Conference.
+On March 20, the VR company debuted its newest headset, the Oculus Rift S. Despite its simple name, the headset will offer a number of new features and improvements including an increase in resolution, improved tracking, and a feature called Passthrough Plus.

 Other notable features of the Rift S include a halo-style strap, a lowered frame rate (now 80 Hz), an integrated audio system, and a headphone jack for those who prefer an external audio option.
-A pair of Oculus Touch controllers will also ship with Rift S. The overall design of the Rift S was also a result of a partnership with Lenovo, as part of an effort to create a more comfortable VR experience.
+A pair of Oculus Touch controllers will also ship with Rift S. The overall design of the Rift S was a result of a partnership with Lenovo, part of an effort to create a more comfortable VR experience.

 According to Oculus’ own announcement, the Rift S will also work with the original Rift platform, so customers can expect access to games like Asgard’s Wrath, Defector, and Stormland, and other favorite Rift titles.

 To be one of the first to get one, get your pre-order in now on either the Oculus website and downloading the compatibility tool to see if your Windows PC “is VR ready.”or so yours can be a part of the first round of shipments on May 21.
 Before pre-ordering though, we suggest heading to